The number 1 way to ensure your success in becoming a pilot is by properly managing your time and money.

 How does Part Time Pilot compare to other Online Ground Schools?

-I went to the website of each of the Top 8 Online Ground Schools and gathered ALL the relevant information a student pilot like you needs to make an informed decision.
+I went to the website of each of the Top10 Online Ground Schools and gathered ALL the relevant info a student pilot like you needs to make an informed decision.

-Then, I lined up all 8 and compared them in a single table so that you could easily decide which one is best for you!
+Then, I lined them all up and compared them all in a single table so that student pilots could make the best, most informed decision on their training.

 You simply cannot trust a quote from a flight school.
 They are in it for your business and the money.
 You need to do the homework and calculate a quote for yourself, it is actually not too hard.
 I will show you how here.
 In order to create your own quote you are going to need some information from the flight schools you are interested in.
 I recommended choosing 4 or 5 flight schools or flying clubs within a reasonable distance from where you live and gather the following information from them: